 AUP’s General Education Program is entitled “Envisioning a World of Interdependence.”
-This four-year program complements the specialized work in a major by running parallel to it over the course of a student’s academic trajectory.
-We aim to foster a sense of belonging to the world—and prepare our students to take on the challenges of the twenty-first century.
+This four-year program complements the specialized work in a major by running parallel to it over the course of your academic trajectory.
+We aim to foster a sense of belonging to the world—and prepare you to take on the challenges of the twenty-first century.

 The General Education Program includes five main components:

 - FirstBridge is a content-rich, team-taught, interdisciplinary first-year learning community focused on effective communication across cultures.
 Reading, writing, researching, and public speaking are central to the experience.

 - Speaking the World emphasizes the links between language and culture.
 We place a high value on speaking more than one language fluently, and on using second and third languages in research, travel, and internships.

 - Modeling the World includes scientific and mathematical investigations.
 We believe science and math are essential means of learning for informed, ethically aware world citizens.

 - Comparing Worlds is our humanities component, emphasizing historical and cross-cultural understanding.
 The ability to compare is a critical interpretative skill.

 - Mapping the World draws from the social sciences—and on the metaphor of mapmaking—to explore how human experience has been organized across time and place.